 One Steuart Lane is a LEED Gold certified condominium tower built on one of the last remaining sites on the downtown San Francisco waterfront.
 Located at the corner of Howard and Steuart streets, the tower contains 120 residential units on 20 floors above a premier restaurant space.

-The design capitalizes on the fundamental opportunity of an urban tower—the multiplication of the ground plane—in a way that uniquely expresses the indoor-outdoor lifestyle of the California dwelling.
+The design translates a classic concept in California residential design—indoor-outdoor living—in a way that is perfectly suited to an urban tower.
 Working from a complex zoning envelope, the architectural massing of the building strategically integrates private outdoor balconies and terraces with required setbacks to provide seamless indoor-outdoor living spaces.
 The locations of the outdoor spaces are coordinated to break down the vertical orientation of the tower into horizontally-proportioned volumes that relate to the panoramic waterfront landscape they face.